suneeta-mall/fable-flow/docs/books/curious_cassie/curious_cassie_beach_ride_quests/book.md

 Get ready to explore and learn amazing things:

-* You'll discover how gravity keeps you connected to Earth and why it's fun to feel it through bunny hops!
-You'll learn how to figure out when you'll arrive somewhere using distance, time, and speed (and help calm down impatient little brothers).
-You'll understand why things look like they're moving backward when YOU'RE the one moving forward, and you'll experiment with how balls fall differently depending on how fast you're going.
-Best of all, you'll meet Sir Isaac Newton and learn how being curious—just like you—can help you discover amazing things about the world!
+* You'll discover why gravity pulls everything down (and why jumping takes work!), how motion looks different depending on where you stand, why things push back when you push them, and how white light secretly contains all the rainbow colors.
+Most importantly, you'll learn that asking questions and staying curious can help you understand the amazing world around you—just like Isaac Newton did!

 ## 🎨 Cool Things About This Story:

-* This story has amazing pictures and sounds!
+* Did you know there's a real tree called the Walking Palm that can actually move by growing new roots?
+Isaac Newton figured out gravity, motion, AND rainbows—all by staying curious and thinking hard!
+You can do science experiments right in your car by tossing a ball while moving!
+When you push sand at the beach, the sand is actually pushing you back with the same amount of force!

 ![Story Friends](image_1.png){width=60%}

 ## 🌈 Adventures We'll Go On:
-**Physics and motion, gravity and forces, relative speed and perspective, distance-time-speed relationships, scientific curiosity and observation, problem-solving through questioning, STEM learning through everyday experiences, family learning adventures** - and so much more!
+**Gravity and forces, motion and speed, distance and time, relative motion, Newton's Third Law (action and reaction), light and rainbows, scientific curiosity and observation, asking questions, persistence in learning** - and so much more!

 ---